fderepas/cnn/README.md

         in a white square of size <s>.
     --version :
         Displays the current version of img.
+    --1d-dots <n> <w>:
+        Generates <n> black dots on a white background, in one dimension: the generated image size is <w> by 1 pixels.
+    --3x3-edge :
+        Generates a 3x3 image to perform edge detection if used as convolution filter.
     [-3d|--3d] :
         Draws an isometric-like view.
         in a 224x224 image.